Pixpipe/pixpipejs/cookbook/readme.md

 - [Open a Structural volume file (NIfTI, Minc2, Pixp), build a 3D texture and display volume with obliques](http://me.jonathanlurie.fr/pixpipejs/examples/volume3DNavigator.html) ([source](https://github.com/jonathanlurie/pixpipejs/tree/master/examples/volume3DNavigator.html))

 # Create your own custom filter
 As mentioned earlier, a filter must take at least one input et retrieve at least one output, in between the method `.update()` must be called.
-The only exception to that are `io` filters which are opening or writing from/to a file or a HTML5 canvas.
+The only exception to that are `io` filters which are opening or writing from/to a file or an HTML5 canvas.

 ## What should my filter inherit from?
 All filter should inherit from `Filter`, but some subtypes can also be used.
 For example, your custom filter can inherit from the class/interface `ImageToImageFilter`, which has the advantage of having some Image2D checking method already built-in.